A guide to folic acid in pregnancy

 Don’t worry - the risk of your baby having a neural tube defect is small, even if you haven’t been taking folic acid.
-Why not chat to your midwife or GP if you feel concerned?
+Chat to your midwife at your routine appointment.

 Where can I get folic acid supplements from?

 You’ll find them in chemists, health food shops and big supermarkets.
-And you can get them on prescription from your doctor.
+If you need the higher dose, this will need to be prescribed by your GP.
 If you get Healthy Start vouchers, you can get the supplements free from the NHS without a prescription.